-The screen displays the current paths for IRL programs and data files.
-In this example, the path for programs is C:\, and the path for data files is E:\.
+The screen displays the paths currently set for IRL programs and data files.
+In this example, the program path is the root directory of drive C, and the data files path is the root directory of drive E.

-You can use ◆ or ◆ to select Both, Programs Only, and Data Only, but you must use (\2) or (\3) to select the OK and Cancel buttons.
+You can use ◆ or ◆ to select Both, Programs Only, and Data Only-but you must use ﴿ or ﴿ to select the OK and Cancel buttons.